‘There are people who want to force a mother to go on this journey’

 She spoke of her sadness and her guilt at having to “put the kids through this; I feel awful guilty for taking a little bit of their childhood away”.

-She told D’Arcy, as the referendum campaign entered its last stages, that some people had been suggesting that early induction “is this barbaric procedure but it’s actually... the same as for the baby that’s full-term, a healthy baby, it’s just an earlier stage and it is compassionate not only to the mother but to the baby”.
+She told D’Arcy that some people had been suggesting that early induction “is this barbaric procedure, but it’s actually... the same as for the baby that’s full-term, a healthy baby, it’s just an earlier stage and it is compassionate not only to the mother, but to the baby”.

 She said that if she had been offered the procedure in Ireland “then we would have already started on our journey to healing.
 We are never going to get over it obviously.
 Grace is our daughter and I love her.”

 Baby Grace was born at 1.56am on Tuesday morning.
-Her funeral took place today.
+Her funeral took place on Wednesday.